JavierMonton/foo.bar.withgoogle/README.md

 # foobar.withgoogle
 This is a repository of the solutions that I did for [foobar Challenge](https://foobar.withgoogle.com/) from Google

-It seems to be a way that Google has to hire some people but I'm not sure about that, I took it as a game, pretty similar to HackerRank contexts.
+It seems to be a way that Google has to hire some people.
+I took it as a game, pretty similar to HackerRank contexts.

 # How it starts